tahaebaad/Artificial-Intelligence-City-Mind/README.md

 # CityMind: Urban Intelligence & Emergency Simulation

-CityMind is a 10×10 grid-based urban simulation designed to solve complex city planning and disaster-response problems.
-The project integrates 5 distinct AI challenges into a single, synchronized environment where every decision—from where a hospital is built to how an ambulance reroutes during a flood—is handled by a specific algorithm.
+CityMind is a dynamic, grid-based urban simulation designed to solve complex city planning and disaster-response problems.
+The system supports highly customizable grid dimensions (ranging from 6 to 15 rows and columns, allowing for non-square layouts like 6×15 or 15x6), integrating 5 distinct AI challenges into a single, synchronized environment.

 The core of the project is a **Shared Graph Architecture**.
-Unlike simple simulations, CityMind uses a "single source of truth," meaning if one module changes a road or a risk level, every other AI module detects that change instantly in memory.
+Every decision—from where a hospital is built to how an ambulance reroutes during a flood—is handled by a specific algorithm interacting with a single source of truth in memory.
+If one module modifies a road or updates a risk level, every other algorithm detects that change instantly.

 ## 🧠 Integrated AI Challenges